FHOOEAIST/geofiles/README.md

   - The local coordinate system uses the x-axis as abscissa axis (width information), y-axis as ordinate axis (length information) and z-axis as applicate axis (height information).
   - The units used in this type of coordinate system are assumed to be in **meters**.
 - How is the transformation information defined?
   - The proposed transformation information is separated into tuples (one value per axis) for translation, rotation and scale.
-For the translation, meter based offsets are intended to be used, the rotation is based on degrees and the scale tuple is represented using numeric factors.
+  - Per default: For the translation, meter based offsets are intended to be used, the rotation is based on degrees and the scale tuple is represented using numeric factors.
+  - `GeoOBJ`, `GeoOFF` and `GeoPLY` support to change the used unit for translation/rotation information

 ## Contributing